smherda/MATLAB-Code/README.md

-# MATLAB-Example-Code
+# MATLAB-Code

-This folder contains example code used for projects that I have worked on and were built using MATLAB.
+This folder contains example code I built using MATLAB.
 The code currently in the folder come from a chemical engineering class that I took.

 ## Installation